maxxiimo/the-front-end-manifesto/chp8-device-detection.md

       end
     end

-With this, in addition to our mime type, we have designated a specific view path as the location to organize our mobile views.
+Now, in addition to our mime type, we have designated a specific view path as the location to find our mobile views, but with  this new folder structure in place there really no longer is a need for a mobile mime type.

-With this new folder structure in place there really no longer is a need for a mobile mime type, plus with a common mime type you can use the same partials for both desktop and mobile devices through Rails [template inheritance][] -- your application will default to regular views when mobile views are not available.

-NOTE: This is especially useful when making an existing app mobile friendly; a little bit at a time.
+More importantly, with a common mime type we can now use the same views for both desktop and mobile devices through Rails [template inheritance][] -- your application will default to regular views when mobile views are not available.
+This is especially useful when making an existing app mobile friendly; a little bit at a time.

-To complete the mobile views reorganization delete the mime type we defined in *mime_types.rb*, and removed the *request.format = :mobile* line from the *prepare_for_mobile method*.
-Finally, don't forget to rename your mobile views back to *.html.haml* from * mobile.haml*.
+**Step 3**: To complete the mobile views reorganization, delete the mime type we defined in *mime_types.rb*, and remove the *request.format = :mobile* line from the *prepare_for_mobile method*.

+**Step 4**: Finally, don't forget to rename your mobile views extensions from *mobile.haml* back to *.html.haml*.

+Restart your server and you're done!

-If you prefer to organize your mobile views outside of the regular *app/views* path, for example in *app/views_mobile*, swap the *prepend_view_path* with:
+NOTE: If you prefer to organize your mobile views outside of the regular *app/views* path, for example in *app/views_mobile*, swap the *prepend_view_path* with:

     prepend_view_path Rails.root + 'app' + 'views_mobile'